gravitational/force/README.md

 # Force

-Gravitational Force is the thing that pulls things together.
+`Force` is an event processing and infrastructure automation framework.

 `Makefiles` create an easy way to build targets and projects.

-`G` files create an easy way to create event-driver workflows with multiple tools combined together: Github to Docker build, Webhooks to Deployments.
+`G` files create an easy way to create event-driven workflows with multiple services combined together: Github to Docker builds, Webhooks to Kubernetes Deployments.

 ## Goals